tradle/tim-old-engine/README.md

 _this module is used by [Tradle](https://github.com/tradle/about/wiki)_
 _this npm module's name was graciously donated by [Sean Robertson](https://www.npmjs.com/~spro)_

 TiM provides a higher level API to a number of low level Tradle components.
 A UI is developed separately.
-Currently we focus on [React Native based UI](https://github.com/pgmemk/TiM) (on iOS and hopefully soon on Android), see the [preview video](https://www.youtube.com/watch?v=S66T0dPNn5I) and the [screenshots](https://docs.google.com/document/d/1vPR4tt8S-hZAG17Z_PbKwh_Pe4mvzhAzGBZiVpfbwqs).
+Currently we focus on [React Native based UI](https://github.com/pgmemk/TiM) (on iOS, the Android version of TiM is in works), see the [preview video](https://www.youtube.com/watch?v=S66T0dPNn5I) and the [screenshots](https://docs.google.com/document/d/10eV6wgKr_vmfrXR4bDZ5XuylWJMNIJxziXM9T2CzCew).

-Prior to React Native UI for Tim we developed a [Chrome App UI](https://github.com/tradle/chromeapp), see this [Identity verification video](https://www.youtube.com/watch?v=rrt8U4M-yMg) and a [work completion video](https://www.youtube.com/watch?v=mRnaw4pdifA).
+Prior to React Native, we developed the UI for Tim as a [Chrome App](https://github.com/tradle/chromeapp), see this [Identity verification video](https://www.youtube.com/watch?v=rrt8U4M-yMg) and a [work completion video](https://www.youtube.com/watch?v=mRnaw4pdifA).
 And prior to that we developed a very cool node-webkit-based [craigslist on-chain concept app](https://github.com/tradle/craigslist-on-chain) on TiM, but it is very much behind now.
-Let us know if you are interested in these environments.
+We plan work on desktop version of TiM soon, let us know if you are interested in these environments and we will prioritize this work for you.

 ## TiM uses the following Tradle components: